Skip to Content

 31 Brilliant Window Plant Shelf Ideas To Fit Any Space!

-If your once modest houseplant collection has now turned into a small jungle that has taken over your home, that’s great!
-However, it’s now time to get more imaginative with the limited space you have.
+If your modest collection of indoor plants has grown into a small jungle that takes over your home, well done!
+However, it is crucial to come up with more imaginative ways to utilize the limited space you have.

 …like using all that wasted window space for starters.
 Let’s get your creative juices flowing with the following 31 gorgeous ideas for a window plant shelf!